decentraland/documentation/content/creator/sdk7/libraries/manage-dependencies.md

 You can import external libraries into a Decentraland project and then reference the systems, components, or functions described in these libraries.

 {{< hint warning >}}
-**📔 Note**   Not all Typescript or Javascript dependencies are supported in Decentraland projects.
+**📔 Note**:  Not all Typescript or Javascript dependencies are supported in Decentraland projects.
 Libraries should be tagged with `decentralandLibrary` in their `package.json`.
 {{< /hint >}}